KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - A great quest talk form the team at Trello, about RESTful API’s.

 - In the afternoon we had two hours to prepare and record a 4 minute presentation in groups of 4.
 We recorded a presentation on Agile Project Management tools such as Trello and Jira.
 It went well and feeling a bit more confident with presenting the more practice I get.

+### Day 44 – Hackathon Friday ###

+- We were given 5 hours to make an MVP of an app using React.

+- We spent some time researching and testing API’s; focusing on finding one that seemed reliable and offered easy-to-access, useful data.
+We chose a music API which offered info on bands and artists.

+- We then used Disney ideation and worked through the Dreamer, Realist and Critic stages in order to come up with an idea of what we wanted to build.
+We decided upon some basic goals and stretch goals.
+We then made a low-fidelity wire-frame and component tree of our site on Miro.
+We made a plan; breaking the app down into tasks/tickets for each feature.

+- We spent the rest of the day implementing our plan and coding.
+We then gave a two-minute presentation to our coaches and peers at the end of the day.
+I am very happy with the results, especially given the short amount of time we had.
+We were able to implement a search feature which returned info on a band/artist, including; a picture, logo, genre info, biography of the band and a link that directs the user to the Last.fm page for the band/artist.

+- We also had time to implement two of our stretch goals which were to add a ‘Discover a new band button’, which displays info on a random band and to add CSS styling.